fabric8io/docker-maven-plugin/doc/manual/docker-start.md

   expression similar to `<value>${host.port}</value>`.
 This can be used to pin a port from the outside when doing some initial testing similar to `mvn -Dhost.port=10080 docker:start`
-* **&lt;bindTo&gt;:host.port:80** A tuple consisting of two strings and a numeric value separated by a `:`.
-In this form, `<bindTo>` is an ip address on the host the container should bind to.
+* **bindTo:*host.port*:80** A tuple consisting of two strings and a numeric value separated by a `:`.
+In this form, `bindTo` is an ip address on the host the container should bind to.
   As a convenience, a hostname pointing to the docker host may also be specified.
 The container will fail to start if the hostname can not be resolved.
-* **+host.ip:host.port:80** A tuple consisting of two strings and a numeric value separated by a `:`.
-In this form, the host ip of the container will be placed into a Maven property.
+* **+host.ip:*host.port*:80** A tuple consisting of two strings and a numeric value separated by a `:`.
+In this form, the host ip of the container will be placed into a Maven property name `host.ip`.
   If docker reports that value to be `0.0.0.0`, the value of `docker.host.address` will be substituted instead.
-In the event you want to use this form and have the container bind to a specific hostname/ip address, you can declare a Maven property of the same name and correct value to use. `host:post` functions in the same manner as described above.
+In the event you want to use this form and have the container bind to a specific hostname/ip address, you can declare a Maven property of the same name (`host.ip` in this example) containing the value to use. `host:port` works in the same way as described above.

 The following are examples of valid configuration entries: